ECB to slow pace of emergency pandemic stimulus | DW | 09.09.2021

 Eurozone GDP grew 2.2% in the second quarter of this year, according to the bloc's statistics agency Eurostat, spiking once COVID-19 lockdowns were lifted.

 Concerns over rising prices for consumer goods have also fueled much of the public debate over when to end central bank stimulus.
-In the euro-area, inflation clocked in at 3% for August, the highest rate in ten years and above what economists had predicted.
+In the euro area, inflation clocked in at 3% for August, the highest rate in 10 years and above what economists had predicted.
 It was also above the ECB's inflation target of 2%.
 Global supply chain bottlenecks combined with pent-up consumer demand have driven up prices as too many euros chase too few goods.

 Recent developments with the pandemic mean that economic conditions remain precarious.